nickneos/djneos_website/_pages/home.md

 header:
   image: /assets/images/dj_neos_banner_crop.jpg
 excerpt: >
-  Melbourne based DJ providing services for weddings, corporate events, birthday parties, and all special occasions.
+  Affordable Melbourne based DJ providing services for weddings, birthday parties, private events, and all special occasions.
-  As an "open format" DJ, I can seamlessly transition across multiple genres including hip-hop, electronic dance music, rock anthems, pop hits and more to create the perfect atmosphere for your event!
+  As an "open format" DJ, I can seamlessly transition across multiple genres including hip-hop, electronic dance music, pop, rock and more to create the perfect atmosphere for your event!
   Ready to craft an epic party vibe?
 Get in touch for a free quote and let's make it happen!
 feature_row:
   - image_path: /assets/images/feature_8.jpg